lappsgrid-services/ServiceValidator/docs/components/taggers/Readme.md

 - New view has no identifier
 - View metadata does not have `posTagSet` attribute
 - The type of all new annotations is `Token#pos`, should be `Token`

+vassar/lingpipe.tagger_1.1.1-SNAPSHOT

+- Service requires text or json#lapps, but accepts only text input
+- When given text input it complains about missing tokens (which is actually correct given the service requirements)

 dkpro/dkpro.stanford.postagger.xml